ibm-cloud-docs/FileStorage/migrate-file-storage-encrypted-file-storage.md

 ### Data considerations

-At this point, consider what type of data you have on your original file storage volume and how best to copy it to your encrypted volume.
+At this point, consider what type of data you have on your original {{site.data.keyword.filestorage_short}} volume and how best to copy it to your encrypted volume.
 If you have backups, static content, and things that aren't expected to change during the copy, there aren't any major considerations.

-If you're running a database or a virtual machine on your file storage, make sure that the data on the original volume is not altered during copy so that no corruption occurs.
+If you're running a database or a virtual machine on your {{site.data.keyword.filestorage_short}}, make sure that the data on the original volume is not altered during copy so that no corruption occurs.
 If you have any bandwidth concerns, you should perform the migration during off peak times.
 If you need assistance with these considerations, please do not hesitate to open a support ticket.

 ### Microsoft Windows

-To copy data from your original file storage volume to your encrypted volume, format the new storage and copy the files over using Windows Explorer.
+To copy data from your original {{site.data.keyword.filestorage_short}} volume to your encrypted volume, format the new storage and copy the files over using Windows Explorer.

 ### Linux